What is Early Help?

-The programme is suitable for all parents, mothers and fathers and carers of children aged 6 months to 18 years.
+Solihull is suitable for all parents and carers of children aged 6 months to 18 years.

 Talking Teens focuses on the difficulties and changes teenagers go through during this developmental phase.
-The course will increase your knowledge on teenage development; provide you with practical advice and strategies in areas such as setting boundaries, as well as improving communication skills to help build stronger bonds with your teen.
+The course will increase your knowledge on teenage development; give you practical advice and strategies in areas such as setting boundaries, as well as improving communication skills to help build stronger bonds with your teen.

 Talking teens is a great opportunity to meet other parents and carers facing the same challenges, as well as sharing your experiences.

-This programme is suitable for all parents, mothers and fathers and carers of children at secondary school 11 years plus.
+This programme is suitable for all parents and carers of children at secondary school, 11 years plus.

-How long is the course: 4 weekly sessions of 2 hours each
+The course is 4 weekly sessions of 2 hours.

 Webster Stratton Incredible Years

-How long is the course: 10 weekly sessions 2 hours each
+The course is 10 weekly sessions 2 hours.

 Sleep Tight Workshops

-If your child is having sleep issues it can impact on all areas of their development including their emotional, physical and mental health.
-We have workers trained within our Family Centres that can help put strategies in place to help to aid your child in having a better night’s sleep.
+If your child is having sleep issues it can affect all areas of their development including their emotional, physical and mental health.
+We have workers trained within our Family Centres that can help put strategies in place to help your child have a better nights sleep.

 Sleep Tight Workshop is suitable for parents and carers with children over 12 months old.

 How do I book?

-All courses run at different times and venues across the borough.
+All courses run at different times and venues across Barnsley.

 Please note: Some courses may have a waiting list but if you can travel you may be able to join a course at a different Family Centre